Hesprs/Hesprs.github.io/Contents/about/en.md

 ## 📜 Update Log

+### V 2.7.1   25 May 2025
+1. Refine the 404-page redirection script for conciseness and immediate execution.
+2. Add a new song "Night Voyager (Orchestral)" to the music player.

 ### V 2.7.0   19 May 2025
 1. Recode all the CSS files by SCSS;
 2. Apply acrylic effect to the pop up window;